A J-1 EXCHANGE VISITOR VISA

-Call Cleveland immigration attorney Irina Vinogradsky to help you obtain J-1 exchange visitor visa!
+Call Washington D.C. immigration attorney Irina Vinogradsky to help you obtain J-1 exchange visitor visa!

 Before you can apply at a U.S. Embassy or Consulate for a J-1 visa, you must first apply, meet the requirements, and be accepted for one of the Exchange Visitor Program categories through a designated sponsoring organization.
 Once a person is accepted as a participant in an exchange program, the sponsor will provide him with information and documents necessary to apply for the J visa to enter the U.S.

 J-1 exchange visitor visa is designed for:

 - Professors or Researchers